damusss/mili/guide/mili.md

 ## Update ID System

 Since, as you saw, the element structure is not remembered by the UI manager and is immediate mode, most utilities have an update method that processes an element every frame to work.
 To avoid calling all this methods, every object of this kind allows you to provide an update ID to their constructor.
-Then, in your UI loop, when you create the elements, if you add the `update_id` style to an element MILI is going to automatically call the update methods that were registered with the same ID.
+Then, in your UI loop, when you create the elements, if you add the `update_id` style to an element MILI is going to automatically and immediately call the update methods that were registered with the same ID.

 Note that you can use a list of strings to associate multiple update IDs with the same element.